Torah reading: Orthodox congregations

-Modern Orthodox congregations
+Traditional congregations

 Mendel Shapiro and Daniel Sperber permit women to participate in regular Torah reading on Shabbat, in services known as "partnership minyanim".
 This innovation is not accepted in Orthodox communities, including almost all Modern Orthodox communities.
 Prominent Modern Orthodox posqim, including Hershel Schachter, Mordechai Willig, Nisson Alpert, and others have ruled that this practice is not permitted.

-A small number of Modern Orthodox congregations have added all-female prayer groups, where women are permitted to read the Torah to an audience of women, though generally without blessings, aliyot, or associated liturgy.
+A small number of Modern Orthodox congregations have added all-female prayer groups, where women are permitted to read the Torah to an audience of women, though without blessings, aliyot, or associated liturgy.
 The Chief Rabbi of the Commonwealth, Rabbi Ephraim Mirvis stated that women were not permitted to read from the Torah in the United Synagogues.

 Conservative, Reform, Reconstructionist, and Renewal

 Most but not all Conservative congregations permit women to have an aliyah for at least part of the reading.
 Many Conservative congregations, and nearly all Reform, Reconstructionist, and Renewal congregations, practice complete gender egalitarianism.